syednoman84/k8s-project1-templates/README.md

 1. Vagrantfile
 2. network-docker-k8s-installation.sh on all VMs
 3. setupmaster.sh on master node
+4. run validation commands from validations.sh
-4. setupworker.sh on all worker nodes
+5. setupworker.sh on all worker nodes